Voiteh/Gecon/README.md

     transformations = ScopeProvisioning {
       scopes = [
         `module herd.gecon.core.transformer`,
+	`module herd.gecon.collection.transformer`,
+	`module herd.gecon.json.transformer`
       ];
     };
   };
 };
 ```
 This is minimal setup which is required for usage.
+Modules registered in this guide are providing required `Transformation`s for:
+- Basic data types
+- Generic data types
+- Collections
+- Json <-> Model
-There is only one instantiation parameter used, it is `provider`.
+There only instantiation parameter used, it is `provider`.
 It tells framework, on what components it will work on.
-Currently only `transformations` can be provided. `AutoProvider` is used for such purpose.
+Currently only `Transformation`s can be provided. `AutoProvider` is used for such purpose.
 It is working on scope based filtering.
-Basically it takes transformation classes, begin available via `scopes` parameter and instantiates them, using available resources.
-There is other parameter `exclusions` in `ScopeProvisioning` class, allowing to reduce transformations availability for framework. `Scope` is alias of ` Module|Package|ClassDeclaration` this provides controll over instantiationing of trnasformations.
+Basically it takes `Transformation` classes, begin available via `scopes` parameter and instantiates them, using available resources.
+There is another parameter called `exclusions` in `ScopeProvisioning` class, allowing to reduce transformations availability for framework. `Scope` is alias of ` Module|Package|ClassDeclaration` that provides controll over instantiationing of trnasformations.
 Other way to provide transformations is to use `ManualProvider`, which requires clients to instantiate transformations manually, but gives precise controll what and how is available for `Gecon`.

 `Gcon` type object, can also be configured.
-Currently only `Logging` configuration is available to be altered. `Logging` provides ability to change `priority` which is stadard `ceylon.logging` `priority`.
+Currently only `Logging` configuration is available to be altered. `Logging` provides ability to change `priority`, which is stadard `ceylon.logging` `priority`.

 ### Transformation

 What is `Transformation`?
-A `Transformation` is an interface defined by `herd.gecon.core.engine` and it's giving generic way for execution of `Transformation.transform` method.
-Which takes source data nad transform them into result type data.
-In most cases in this guide by `Transofmormation` it will be ment one of below interfaces:
+A `Transformation` is an interface defined by `herd.gecon.core.engine`, which provides a way for execution of `Transformation.transform` method.
+It takes source data and transform it into provided result type.
+Although below interfeces doesn't extends `Transformation` interface (because of transformation method definition).
+They are wrapped using it and iIn most cases by `Transofmormation` in this guide, one of fallowing interfaces will be ment:

 - `Conversion` - Initial entry point for conversion, takes source object and converts it into result type object.
 Whole flow can be implemented using single `Conversion` or it can delegate to other transformations.
 Default implementation of this interface is `Converter` which should be used for defining `Conversion`.